There are many ways that we put our aims and objects into a practical and tangible form.

 Mothers' Union AFIA holidays are a practical and important way to help support family life.
 Each year the MU nationally offers on average 600 families a holiday through the AFIA holiday scheme.

-AFIA in Gloucestershire also arranges days out for The Haven including outings to Farm Park, Weston-super-Mare.
+AFIA in Gloucestershire also arranges days out for The Haven to Weston-super-Mare, supporting The Churn Project's outing and supporting children on a school trip.

 One of the special aspects of the Mothers' Union Parenting Programme is the fun and enjoyable way people are taught facilitation skills through a participatory approach.
 Mothers' Union has developed and extended the support it was already offering to parents in the parish and wider community with its Parenting Programme, which trains members to lead and facilitate parenting groups.
 Each parenting group varies enormously.
 Typically a group consists of six to ten parents and meet for six to eight weeks.
 They share with one another the joys and challenges of being a parent, learn more about the parent child relationship, and develop friendships and mutually supportive networks.